 High-quality essential oils are natural products.
 At Sabaidee, we use peppermint oil to mask the pungent earthy flavor and make our CBD oils taste refreshing.

 To be honest, not many people are huge fans of CBD oil's flavor.
 It’s an acquired taste for most.

 If you try another brand’s CBD oil and it tastes absolutely delicious, you might wonder what types of fillers or additives they’re using.
 At Sabaidee, we aim to create products that are as effective as possible.
 We avoid using artificial ingredients.
 We make our CBD oils taste as great as possible using the pleasant, natural flavor of peppermint.

 One of the best ways to use our CBD oils is to drop the product under your tongue and hold it there for several seconds before swallowing it.
 If you rinse your mouth out afterward, you reduce the effectiveness of the product.
 We try to make our CBD oils as naturally appetizing as possible so that you don’t have to dilute the concentration with a chaser.

 Consumers who don’t like the taste of CBD oils may want to take CBD in a different format.
 You can apply topical products to your skin and bypass the need to taste the oil altogether.

 You can also place the oil inside of a gelatin capsule and swallow it.
-When you use it in this manner, it has to make its way through your digestive system, which means that it takes longer to feel the effects.
 However, the results might last longer than when you take the oil sublingually.